What is the Full Decriminalisation of Sex Work?

 Is the removal of all criminal laws pertaining to consensual adult sex work.
 As yet, no jurisdiction has this in place, however, two have come close to achieving this ideal.
 See below.

 Is the removal of nearly all criminal laws pertaining to consensual adult sex work.
-This is the situation in New South Wales and New Zealand.
+This is the situation in New South Wales, New Zealand and the Northern Territory.

 New South Wales